ponylang/pony-tutorial/docs/capabilities/capability-subtyping.md

 # Aliased substitution

-Now let's consider what happens when we have an alias of a capability.
+Now let's consider what happens when we have an alias of a reference capability.
 For example, if we have some `iso` and we alias it (without doing a `consume` or a destructive read), the type we get is `iso!`, not `iso`.

 * `iso! <: tag`.
 This is a pretty big change.
 Instead of being a subtype of everything like `iso`, the only thing an `iso!` is a subtype of is `tag`.
 This is because the `iso` still exists, and is still _read and write unique_.
 Any alias can neither read from nor write to the object.
 That means an `iso!` can only be a subtype of `tag`.
 * `trn! <: box`.
 This is a change too, but not as big a change.
 Since `trn` is only _write unique_, it's ok for aliases to read from the object, but it's not ok for aliases to write to the object.
 That means we could have `box` or `val` aliases - except `val` guarantees that _no_ alias can write the the object!
 Since our `trn` still exists, and can write to the object, a `val` alias would break the guarantees that `val` makes.
 So a `trn!` can only be a subtype of `box` (and, transitively, `tag` as well.